Asterisk4Magisk/Xray4Magisk/README.md

 **Make sure your config file does not cause traffic to loop back, otherwise it may cause your phone to constantly reboot.**

-If you really don't know how to configure this module, you mignt need apps like v2rayNG, SagerNet(or AnXray), Clash For Android, ClashMeta For Android etc.
+If you really don't know how to configure this module, you mignt need apps like v2rayNG, SagerNet(or AnXray), ClashMeta For Android etc.

 ## Install